 - Explain how dividends are paid.

 - Explain any restrictions placed on the shareholders.

 The agreement should contain specific, important and practical rules relating to the company and the relationship between the shareholders and/or directors.
 This can be beneficial for all shareholders whether they hold minority or majority shares.

-It is never to late to get a shareholder agreement in place though.
-Maybe the business is well established and has a new investor coming on board.
-Loan agreements can be attached to shareholder agreements too should the investor be loaning money to that business.
-Potentially the business has grown in such a way each shareholder are taking on different roles and these need to be stipulated in an agreement.
+However, it is never too late to put a shareholders’ agreement in place.
+Perhaps the business is well established and has a new investor coming on board.
+Loan agreements can be attached to shareholders’ agreements too should the investor be loaning money to that business.
+Potentially, the business has grown in such a way that each shareholder is taking on a different role and these need to be stipulated in an agreement.

-At BEB we can draft your shareholders agreement for an affordable price whilst decoding all the legal jargon so each shareholder understands exactly what each clause means
+At BEB, we can draft your shareholders’ agreement for an affordable price while ‘decoding’ all the legal jargon so that each shareholder understands exactly what each clause means.